adanvdo/YT-RED-UI/README.md

   - Check for Updated Version based on preferred release channel
   - Download releases packages within YT-RED
 - Fixed tab order of main form controls and settings controls
-- The process Marquee now displays output for all processes
+- Fixed bug where process Marquee did not always display progress output
+- Fixed bug where selected format downloads were not converted with Always Convert enabled
+- Sorted and filtered Format Grid columns
 - Various UI and Behavior Tweaks

 ### 6/24/2022 v1.0.1.4